danielfoehrKn/kubeswitch/README.md

-  set-context          Switch to context name provided as first argument set-last-context     Switch to the last used context from the history set-previous-context Switch to the previous context from the history version              show Switch Version info
+  set-context          Switch to context name provided as first argument set-last-context     Switch to the last used context from the history set-previous-context Switch to the previous context from the history version              show switch version info

 Flags:
       --config-path string         path on the local filesystem to the configuration file. (default "/Users/tommyolsen/.kube/switch-config.yaml")